shubham25497/ImageAPI/Final project submission/Readme.md

 ## Instructions to Run the project

-npm i
+* Step 1: npm i
-npm run dev
+* Step 2: npm run dev

 ## URLs for testing